 You cannot pick and chose your science to meet your ignorance-based pre-ordained conclusions.
 It constantly breaks my irony meter.
 Don’t get me started on vaccine supporters who hate GMOs.

 It assembles broad panels of scientists in particular fields of sciences, true experts, to review the scientific data.
-They then determine if there is a consensus based a little on where the evidence is published (better journals mean better evidence, usually), the quantity of evidence, and how other research is influence by the accumulated data.
+They then determine if there is a consensus-based a little on where the evidence is published (better journals mean better evidence, usually), the quantity of evidence, and how other research is influenced by the accumulated data.